Purchases made through links may earn us a small commission, at no extra cost to you.

 - A day pass includes access to all the snow slides, inner tubes and skating area.

-- Locker Rentals are quite pricey at $8.70, so try to bring only the essentials.
+- Locker Rentals are quite pricey, so try to bring only the essentials.

 - Backpacks can’t be worn on the snow slides so you’ll likely be forced to store it in the lockers.

-* Prices were correct at the time of publishing but can change without notice.
+* Information was updated October 2019, but can change without notice.
 Please confirm directly with service providers.

 Accommodations in Québec City